Datta78/daily-wins/daily-wins.md

 date 21 **
 **about me :-**
   I'm D
-  today we did learn about git and GitHub more about it

 id some good research for myself and my projects and also did join dn